 Food choppers are a handy device when you want to cut down on using a knife and shorten your prep.
 Some common uses for a food chopper include:

 - Chopping onions, celery, garlic, and carrots for soups, stews, and other dishes

 - Dicing fresh herbs for sauces and dips

-- Making salsas, condiments, dips, dressings
+- Making salsas, condiments, and dressings

-- Chopping nuts for baking, garnish
+- Chopping nuts for baking or garnish

-- Making bread or cracker crumbs
+- Making breadcrumbs or cracker crumbs

 It's important to read the manual for your specific food chopper and follow the guidelines for maintenance.
 Choppers tend to be easiest to clean right after use, and most are at least partly dishwasher safe.
 Make sure the unit is completely dry before putting away to resist any rust.

 If your chopper breaks, check the warranty.
 You may be able to send it to the manufacturer for repair for little or no cost.